BorrowSanitizer/docs/src/dev/retags.md

 ### Expanding Retags

 During codegen, we will access an MIR-level place as either a [`PlaceRef`](https://doc.rust-lang.org/stable/nightly-rustc/rustc_codegen_ssa/mir/place/struct.PlaceRef.html) or an [`OperandRef`](https://doc.rust-lang.org/stable/nightly-rustc/rustc_codegen_ssa/mir/operand/struct.OperandRef.html), depending on whether the place has projections.
 However, the method we use for lowering will be the same for each representation.
-The first step in this process is to create a "retag plan", which will describe where references and `Box` instances live within the layout of the type of the place.
+The first step in this process is to create a "retag plan", which will describe where  the pointers that need to be retagged are located within the layout of the place.
 ```rust
 /// A description of the locations within a type that need retags.
 enum RetagPlan {